 This drawer is unique; I like the idea of this having three functionalities.
 The fixed storage at the top, bottom storage, and enough space between the storage to add a drill holder.
 That will be a future addition.

-You will need four shelves, which were screwed to the middle divider with pocket hole screws.
-These parts were not glued, but glue can be applied.
-Two of the shelves should be placed at the bottom and two at the top.
+You will need four shelves, which will be screwed to the middle divider with pocket hole screws.
+I did not glue these parts, but you can apply glue.
+You should place two of the shelves at the bottom and two at the top.

 Next, secure the front and back panel to the drawer.

 This will enclose the drawer, now is a good time to line up the drawer in the lower cabinet and install the drawer slides.
 I like to do this as early as possible if things do not align well.
 It’s best to fix it in the early stage, not after it is stained or painted.

 5. Build the Drawers

 These drawers are made up of six parts (2) sides, front, back, bottom, and cover face.